Emile Heskey: Birmingham City

 At the end of the 2003–04 season, Heskey signed for Birmingham City on 18 May 2004 on a five-year contract for an initial £3.5 million fee, which could have risen to £6.25 million, and would thus have become Birmingham's most expensive player.
 He suffered an ankle injury during a pre-season friendly against CA Osasuna, which put his Premier League debut against Portsmouth in doubt.
 He was eventually able to play against Portsmouth on 14 August, and the match ended as a 1–1 draw.
 His first goal came with a header in the eighth minute against Manchester City, which was enough to earn a 1–0 victory on 24 August.
-Despite Birmingham's mediocre 2004–05 season, Heskey was named as the club's Player of the Season, Player's Player of the Season, finished as top goalscorer with 11 goals and won most man of the match awards.
+At the end of that season Birmingham finished 12th in mid-table.
+Heskey was named as the club's Player of the Season, Player's Player of the Season, finished as top goalscorer with 11 goals and won most man of the match awards.

 He suffered from an ankle injury against Blackburn Rovers on 19 April 2006, and after passing a late fitness test, played in a 0–0 draw against Everton on 22 April.
 Birmingham's 2005–06 season, during which Heskey scored only four goals in 34 league appearances, culminated in relegation to the Championship.
 During this season, Heskey gave inconsistent performances and received abuse from Birmingham fans.
 Birmingham managing director Karren Brady stated that Birmingham's relegation meant that the last £1.5 million of the maximum £6.25 million fee for signing Heskey from Liverpool would not be payable.